o0x2a/viaplay-trailer/Readme.md

 ## How to setup?
 Just extract the project files from the archive in a folder, on use git-clone to get a copy from the repository, then run `npm install` to install the dependencies, and then you can start the server using command `npm start`.
 You can also run the test suits with command `npm test` .
 You can find a web implementation demo in `./demo` folder.
+After starting the server on the local machine the API endpoint is accessible at `http://localhost/api` (handle POST request), and you can see the demo at `http://localhost/demo`.

 ##What technologies used?
 	- Node.js     |    Application Server
 	- Express.js  |    Web development framework
 	- Mocha.js    |    Test frameworks
 	- Redis       |    In-memory data store
-	- Others      |  Libraries(JSONStream, sax, request, jade, node-sass, expect.js)
+	- Others      |    Libraries(JSONStream, sax, request, jade, node-sass, expect.js,...)

 ##Stability
 The offered solution designed by having stability, security, performance, and scalibility in mind.
 > ### Validation of incoming request:
-		* The only POST request to `/api` are served and other request are ignored.
+> * The only POST request to `/api` are served and other request are ignored.
-		* The `Content-Type` header of requests *must* be `application/json` .
+> * The `Content-Type` header of requests must be `application/json` .
-		* The post request body should be in JSON format contating `movie_resource_url` i.e `{"movie_resource_url": "http://content.viaplay.se/..."}`
+> * The post request body should be in JSON format contating `movie_resource_url` i.e `{"movie_resource_url": "http://content.viaplay.se/..."}`.
-		* if all the conditions above have met the server checks to ensure if the requested url in `movie_resource_url` is a valid request.
+> * if all the conditions above have met the server checks to ensure if the requested url in `movie_resource_url` is a valid request.
-		* A complete set of unit test were written covering all the codes and procedures in the solution, which bring a more stable solution, increase future development productivity, and it would male refactoring and debugging much easier.
+> * A complete set of unit test were written covering all the codes and procedures in the solution, which bring a more stable solution, increase future development productivity, and it would male refactoring and debugging much easier.
 Specifically 5 behavourial tests, and 1 end to end system test.

 ##Performance
 By taking benefits from asynchronous nature of node.js and in-memory data store provided by Redis, the resulting solution has a very high performance.